-- focus on improving how we reuse materials; - collect coffee residue so that it can be recycled into 'new-life products'; - reduce the use of materials that cannot be recycled or reused; - recycle plastic, cans, glass and paper; - maintain a commitment to recycle all of our ICT waste; - work towards zero plastic waste in cateringby 2022; - continue developing partnerships with specialist third parties who have a smaller environmental footprint, and investigate new materials which can have a smaller environmental footprint to help us to improve our waste management efforts; and - provide 80% of selected our full-time employees in Business Support employed within Facilities & Hospitality with an environmental training that covers waste management topics by 2022.
+- focus on improving how we reuse materials; - collect coffee residue so that it can be recycled into "new-life products"; - reduce the use of materials that cannot be recycled or reused; - recycle plastic, cans, glass and paper; - maintain a commitment to recycle all of our ICT waste; - work towards zero plastic waste in catering by 2022; - continue developing partnerships with specialist third parties who have a smaller environmental footprint, and investigate new materials which can have a smaller environmental footprint to help us to improve our waste management efforts; and - provide 80% of selected our full-time employees in Business Support employed within Facilities & Hospitality with an environmental training that covers waste management topics by 2022.

-In 2021, we have achieved a drastic reduction in the amount of plastic waste due to our introduction of tap-water machines in the office and the removal of the single-use plastic water bottles from all of our vending machines.
+In 2021, we achieved a drastic reduction in the amount of plastic waste due to our introduction of tap-water machines in the office and the removal of single-use plastic water bottles from all vending machines.

-Our level of food waste cannot be helpfully compared to 2019 or 2020 given the impact of the pandemic and not our amount of time that employees were working from home.
-We are however working with our catering partner to strive to continuously eliminate as much food waste as possible through close monitoring using a real-time dashboard.
+The level of food waste over the year 2021 cannot be compared to 2019 or 2020, given the impact of the pandemic and the amount of time that employees worked from home.
+We do, however, regularly meet with our catering partner to discuss how to eliminate as much food waste as possible by closely monitoring food waste through the use of a real-time dashboard.